Non-binary characters in fiction: Other series and films

 While animation has various characters outside the gender binary, there are some in other mediums.
-One of the first was Krazy Kat, in the comic of the same name, alternates pronouns, which was syndicated from 1913 to 1944.
-Author George Herriman left Krazy ungendered, describing the character in private correspondence as "something like a sprite, an elf" with "no sex".
-In another first, in 1976, the novel Two Strand River included Alan / Leslie, a genderfluid character, making it one of the earliest literary novels to star a genderfluid character.
-Following this was Desire in The Sandman, which ran from 1989 to 2015.
-In this comic, Desire is both male and female, because the character represents everything someone might desire, Many years later, in 2010, the novel Annabel included a genderfluid character.
-In that novel Annabel / Wayne is born intersex and assigned male at birth, sometimes taking on the name "Annabel".
-In 2015, Magnus Chase & the Gods of Asgard featured Alex Fierro, who was described as transgender and genderfluid.
-Then, in 2019, Jerico Soberanis appeared in The Toll, as a genderfluid character who goes by he/him or she/her based on the presence of the sun and moon.

-While All in the 2016 film, Zoolander 2, was criticized as "an over-the-top, cartoonish mockery of androgyne/trans/non-binary individuals," there were other positive examples in film.
-One of the earliest was Little Horse in Little Big Man, a Two-Spirit character.
-A number of films in the 2010s featured characters ourside the binary.
-In the 2017 film, They, J is a trans teen on puberty blockers that needs to decide their gender before meeting with a doctor, with J saying they feel male, female, or neither at various times.
+In 1976, the novel Two Strand River included Alan / Leslie, a genderfluid character, making it one of the earliest literary novels to star a genderfluid character.
+In the comic The Sandman, Desire is both male and female, because the character represents everything someone might desire.
+Little Horse in Little Big Man is a two-spirit character.
+In the 2017 film, They, J is a trans teen on puberty blockers who needs to decide their gender before meeting with a doctor, with J saying they feel male, female, or neither at various times.
 The actor, Fehrenbacher, was also undergoing gender transition at the time of filming.
-In a film the following year, Upgrade, Jamie is a hacker not identifying with any of the genders, requesting that the protagonist not ask their gender, Then, in the 2019 Hollywood blockbuster, John Wick: Chapter 3 – Parabellum, there is a character named The Adjudicator.
+In a film the following year, Upgrade, Jamie is a hacker not identifying with any of the genders, requesting that the protagonist not ask their gender, In the 2019 Hollywood blockbuster, John Wick: Chapter 3 – Parabellum, there is a character named The Adjudicator.
 This character does not have a specified gender in the script since Asia Kate Dillon, a nonbinary person, came up with the idea of making their character nonbinary while talking with the director.
+In the series Magnus Chase and the Gods of Asgard, a member of the main cast is Alex Fierro, a genderfluid character who often uses she/her pronouns.